Salesforce Validation Rules: 20 Real-World Examples Every Admin Should Know

 Error: "Loss Reason is required when Stage is Closed Lost."

-14. Case can't be Closed without resolution notes
+14. Case cannot be Closed without resolution notes

 AND(